p10rahulm/academic-paper-writing/README.md

 - The best papers have the most understandable titles: don't couch your work in too much jargon

 ### 2.2.
 Abstract
+### What is an abstract
+- Synthesizes the main points of the paper
+- The most important part of the paper
+- Once you read the abstract the reader has to know exactly what the paper is about.
+- The abstract is covered in detail in a previous section

 ## The Abstract

 #### Why the abstract is important